Multi-board design for applications with different voltages

 Next, the base board would be assigned a shape and dimensions.
 Again, all standard components would be placed.
 The controller board would be assigned to the temporary component of the base board schematic and subsequently placed at its intended position.

 As with the assigning of signals to pads on the controller board, the same considerations apply for the base board.
 Signal integrity must be maintained through, for example, impedance matching for high-speed signals.
-Here, the beauty of working in a single canvas in Design Force is that impedance matching can be managed for signals that transition between boards.
+Here, the beauty of working in a single canvas in Design Force is that impedance matching can be manages for signals that transition between boards.